 EMT Courses in Maine with School Options and Information

-About 5,500 students attend Southern Maine Community College (SMCC), located in South Portland, Maine.
-They can choose from more than 40 degree programs, and among these programs is an associate's degree in paramedicine.
+About 7,500 students attend Southern Maine Community College (SMCC), located in South Portland.
+This school offers more than 40 degree programs, including an associate's degree in paramedicine.

 Associate in Applied Science in Paramedicine

-Kennebec Valley Community College (KVCC) is a 2-year community college in Fairfield, Maine.
-More than 2,000 students attend KVCC, and the school offers 25 fields of study.
-The school offers certificate and associate's degree programs for those interested in EMT work.
+Kennebec Valley Community College (KVCC) began admitting students in 1970.
+More than 2,000 students attend KVCC, and the school offers programs in 25 fields of study.

 Intermediate Emergency Care Certificate

 This program requires only 12 credits and takes a year or less to complete.
 Courses address the basics of emergency medical services and also cover cardiac and respiratory emergencies.
 Upon completion of this certificate program, students are able to sit for state licensure exam to become practicing EMTs.

 This certificate requires three semesters for completion.
 Program courses cover such topics as emergency cardiovascular care, paramedic emergencies, emergency care across the lifespan and paramedic skills.
 Upon completion of this program, students are eligible to sit for the state exam to become licensed paramedics.